kieker-monitoring/kieker/README.md

 Kieker uses the [Simple Logging Facade for Java (SLF4J)](https://www.slf4j.org/) to support the logging framework of your choice.
 In order to see or store log messages, you need to [bind a logging framework](https://www.slf4j.org/manual.html#swapping) at deployment time.

 A fast and flexible logging framework that can be used with SLF4J is [Logback](https://logback.qos.ch).
-In order to use it, you have to [download](https://logback.qos.ch/download.html) it, add `logback-classic-<version>.jar` and `logback-core-<version>.jar` to the classpath.
+In order to use it, you have to [download](https://logback.qos.ch/download.html) it, add the following Jar files to the classpath:
+- `logback-classic-<version>.jar`
+- `logback-core-<version>.jar`

 Moreover, you have to set up a `logback.xml` file for configuration and add its containing folder to the classpath.
 An example of such a file is provided below:

 ````xml